UltipaDocs

 While GQL results can be returned in tabular format, one of the defining features of graph databases is the ability to visualize results as graph structures, making it easier for users to see and explore the relationships within their data.

-When running GQL queries in Ultipa products such as Ultipa Manager and GQL Playground, query results of types RESULT_TYPE_PATH and RESULT_TYPE_NODE (learn more about Result Types) can be rendered in graph view, offering an intuitive and interactive way to navigate the result graph.
+When running GQL queries in Ultipa products such as Ultipa Manager and GQL Playground, query results of nodes and paths can be rendered in graph view, offering an intuitive and interactive way to navigate the result graph.

 Result Visualization in Ultipa Manager